Preparing for a medical elective abroad

 Most people use debit/credit cards when traveling abroad.
 Unless your elective is at a very isolated location, most shops will accept cards, and you will find ATMs to withdraw cash.
 It is worth bringing at least two cards and keeping them separate in case you lose one.
 Also, inform your bank that you are traveling abroad before leaving home.
 Hopefully, this will avoid them from freezing your account when they see transactions abroad.

 You will find wifi somewhere in most destinations.
 You are unlikely to see this in a hospital, but you will in cafes and hopefully at your accommodation.

 Make a digital copy of any relevant documents, such as travel insurance and your passport.

 Traveling to a country on the other side of the world is an exciting prospect.
 However, it does also mean that you are on the other side of the world.
 It is essential that you have local support.
 Support could be a local doctor or your elective provider.
 The support you need may be just local travel advice, but it could also be to manage a serious incident.
 You should send details of your new address and the details of your host country contact to your family back in your home country.

 Experience of a lifetime

 Your medical elective abroad will hopefully be one of the best experiences of your life.
-We often speak with past students, now health care professionals, who tell us of the fond memories they have of their elective years ealier in Peru.
+We often speak with past students, now health care professionals, who tell us of the fond memories they have of their elective years earlier in Peru.

 Wherever you go, and however you do it, spend a little time planning to ensure yours is also a wonderful experience, and without hiccups.